 That’s the reason why I wrote this guide on the world’s most secure email providers.
 Check out the email providers below, all of which will keep your data private and secure from government forces and hackers!

-List of Secure Email Providers in 2020
+List of the most Secure Email Providers in 2022

 CounterMail’s philosophy is simple: offer the most secure online email service on the internet, with excellent and free support.
 That’s why it’s listed as my first pick.

 CounterMail’s servers are located in Sweden.
 Like Germany, Sweden is enforcing the EU data privacy protection laws (GDPR) per May 25, 2018 (GDPR).
 In 1973, Sweden was one of the first countries to enact laws that protect the privacy of personal data.